islammarjan2005-star/nottingham/doc/software_design.md

 ## Overview

 The code is split into a small number of files, each with one clear job.
-The separation follows the principle of one responsibility per module: configuration, schema, database access, ingestion, analysis, plotting and orchestration.
+The separation follows one responsibility per module: configuration, schema, database access, ingestion, analysis, plotting and orchestration.
 The entry point is `src/main.py`, which calls the others in order, so reading that